jakechamblee/Lysis-curve-plot/README.md

 #### Generate plot with grouping
 This argument is useful if you wish to visually group your data by color.
-It automatically sets each line in each group the same color, but assigns them different markers.
+It automatically sets each line in each group the same color, but assigns them a variation of the same marker, plus different line markers (solid line, dashed line, dash-dot line).
-*Does not work with subplots.*
+**Maximum of 3 per group.**
 Pass the argument `group` as a list of strings, with each column in a group separated by vertical bars.
 ```python
 lysis_curve('122120JSC.csv',